home films tv biog news shop forum more all sites русский

 The King´s Man

 A script by Oliver Reed who would play Thomas à Becket, the Archbishop of Canterbury murdered on the steps of his cathedral in 1170.
 TS Eliot´s play Murder in the Cathedral covers the same event.
 The image is from here.
+The most famous Beckett film is based on Jean Anouilh's play and directed in 1964 by Peter Glenville with Richard Burton, Peter O'Toole and John Gielgud.

 The Gospel of Linda